shahrokni/housefly-autopilot/README.md

 # What is ATC?

-In the context of the `Housefly Lab`, the ATC refers to any form of electromagnetic transmission control used to send signals and instructions to the `Housefly Drone`.
+In the context of the `Housefly Lab`, the `ATC` refers to any form of electromagnetic transmission control used to send signals and instructions to the `Housefly Drone`.
 Unlike traditional aviation definitions, communication between the so-called tower and the flying vehicle in this setup is unilateral, flowing only from the ATC to the drone.

-## ATC Commands
+## ATC Instructions

+The ATC is capable of sending instructions to the drone.
+This process is unilateral, meaning the ATC does not receive any updates on the sent instructions.
+Since instructions may change the internal state of the drone's autopilot, except for emergency instructions, their execution is not guaranteed.
+The instructions are divided into three categories.

+- Safe Instructions (SI): These do not affect the autopilot state machine.
+Example: `ECHO`
+- Critical Instructions (CI): These affect the autopilot state machine.
+Example: `LAND`
+- Emergency Instructions (EI): These are executed immediately by the drone, regardless of the current state.
+Example: `HALT`

+- SI
+  - ECHO (If available)
+- CI
+  - LAND
+  - TAKEOFF
+  - MV
+- EI
+  - HALT

 ![housefly autopilot](./public/image/logo.webp)